Bigjango13/Burlap/README.md

     - Read, write, open, and flush
 - 1.1.0: VM update
     - Rewrite tree walking interpreter into a stack based VM
-- 1.0.0: Rusty updaye
+- 1.0.0: Rusty update
     - Decide to RIIR
-    - Lists, while loops, input, imports, and more!
+    - Lists, while loops, input, imports, and lots more.
+I lost track, but major upgrade from 0.0.1
 - 0.0.1: C++ version works for Sack v0.0.5
-- Beta: I tried to make a Sack to Python transpiler in Python using regexes
+- Beta: I tried to make a Sack to Python transpiler in Python using regexes, I knew nothing of langdev so this turned out very, very badly

 ## Extensions

 Burlap has some extra features that aren't part of the sack language, there is a list in them [docs](docs/extensions.md).

 ## Goals/roadmap

-- Autoformatter
-- Debugger
+- Sack formatter
-- Transpiling to another programming language
+- Transpiling to another programming language or IR

 ## Alternatives

-- [Skcore](https://github.com/Luminoso-256/scriptinglang) an older sack interpreteter
+- [Skcore](https://github.com/Luminoso-256/scriptinglang) an older sack interpreteter, not recommended

 ## Limits